dhh1128/canonical-quoted-text/README.md

 ### HTTP(S) URL spans

 The ASCII strings `http://` and `https://` are recognized case-insensitively at any position in unprotected prose.
-Case-insensitivity is ASCII only: a scalar outside `A`–`Z` and `a`–`z` never matches a scheme character, so `U+017F LATIN SMALL LETTER LONG S` does not match `s`.
-[RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) restricts a scheme to ASCII letters, and an implementation whose case-insensitive comparison applies Unicode case folding will protect spans that are not URLs.
+The comparison is ASCII-only.
+A scalar outside `A`-`Z` and `a`-`z` never matches a scheme character, so `U+017F LATIN SMALL LETTER LONG S` does not match `s`; [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-3.1) allows only ASCII letters in a scheme.
+An implementation that folds case the Unicode way instead will protect spans that are not URLs.
 Recognition is lexical; CQT does not validate the host, resolve the URL, or access the network.

 The protected span begins with the `h` and continues until the first: